Quickstart

 Go to dashboard.kalibr.systems.
 You should see:

-After 20-50 outcomes per path, routing stabilizes and Kalibr will favor the model that works best for your goal.
-Early on, it explores both paths to gather data.
+After 20 to 50 outcomes per path, routing stabilizes and Kalibr favors the model that works best for your goal.
+Early on, it explores all paths to gather data.

 i